jlovo256/Contacts-Node-API/README.md

 A simple demostration of a Node API.  <a href="https://github.com/jtdarkly/Contacts-Node-API/blob/master/Contacts-api/README.md">Yeah, but what is it?</a>  <a href="https://jamietudor.me/api-docs/">Swagger UI</a>.

 ### Important Things to Note
-- There is a Visual Studio <a href="https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/solution-dot-sln-file">solution file</a>, but it will not load in the Mac version or Visual Studio Code.
+- Only relevant if and only if, you want to load the files using Visual Studio: There is a Visual Studio <a href="https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/solution-dot-sln-file">solution file</a>, but THE SOLUTION FILE did not load when tested in the Mac version or Visual Studio Code.
 Loading in another Windows version is untested.
+(I am not talking about running the app itself, I ran actually run it in the Visual Studio IDE.
+I use npm on the command line in Windows, Mac, and Linux.)
 - You need a .env file.
 Included in the project is TEMPLATE.env, which has all the variables you need.  .gitignore is already set to ignore .env files.
 - Windows loves its own encoding and line-endings.
 In theory, the <a href="https://docs.microsoft.com/en-us/visualstudio/ide/create-portable-custom-editor-options">.editorconfig file and extension</a> tells the editor to save the .js and .json files in utf-8, with LF endings.
 It works some of the time, but not all of the time.
+This may not affect you at all.

 ## Features